5 Everyday Things That Are Different in Dublin

 Dinner is the largest meal of the day and contains most of the time a type of meat, vegetable and some sort of potato, rice or chips.
 If you’re staying in a host family you will probably get to know every possible way to cook a potato, be ready for that.

-This meal structure might be unusual to you, but you will get used to it with the time!
+This meal structure might be unusual for you, but you will get used to it with the time!

 The weather is probably the most inconsistent thing that you can find in Dublin and Ireland.
 You can’t really trust the weatherman and must be ready for all types of weather.
 On some days you can experience sunny, rainy, windy parts or even a mixture of them all in only have an hour.